The Great Train Robbery (1903 film): Legacy

 In the decades after The Great Train Robbery, various inaccurate legends developed, exaggerating its historical significance.
 By mid-century, mistaken claims that it was the "first Western" or even the "first story film" were common.
 Critiquing these inaccurate legends and citing the film's actual lack of impact on the Western genre, historian Scott Simmon comments that in fact the film's "main surprise in retrospect is how it led nowhere, either for its creator or the genre, beyond serving loosely as a narrative model for gun-wielding crime and horse-chase retribution."
 Claims about historical priority continued to be repeated by general-audience writers into the early twenty-first century.

 Later film critics, abandoning the exaggerated claims, have tended to explain the film's significance mostly in terms of its wide popularity and Porter's influential action-driven storytelling.
-William Everson and George Fenin dubbed it "the first dramatically creative American film", while Robert Sklar praised the film's capacity "to unite motion picture spectacle with myth and stories about America that were shared by people throughout the world."
+William Everson and George Fenin dubbed it "the first dramatically creative American film", while Robert Sklar praised the film's capacity "to unite motion picture spectacle with myth and stories about the United States that were shared by people throughout the world."
 Historians have cited The Great Train Robbery as Porter's most important film, and noted it as a popular early film that collects numerous important Western tropes, such as "elements of fisticuffs, horseback pursuit and gunplay".
 Film historian Pamela Hutchinson highlights especially the iconic close-up scene, "a jolt of terror as disconcerting as a hand bursting from a grave":

 It's an especially violent act, both in real terms, and cinematic ones.
 The narrative momentum of the film is cast aside, then the fourth wall of the screen is broken by his gaze, only to be further ruptured by his bullets.
 Placed at the opening of the film, it might act as a trailer for the shoot-'em-up action to come.
 As a coda, it's a warning to the audience that it's a wild world out there, and the violence continues even after the train robber case has been closed.

 The Great Train Robbery was added to the United States National Film Registry in 1990.
 In popular culture, numerous films and television shows have referenced the film and the iconic Barnes close-up: